PushProductions/DorianWebDev/content/home/welcome.md

 ---
 <br>

 ...my name is **Frank Dorian** and I am working on a new website.
-Thanks for stopping by my work in progress.
+Thanks for stopping by and checking out my work in progress.